FAQs

 Processing, Appointments & Logistics

-Standard processing: Typically 3-5 business days once documents are received by our office (does not include mailing transit time).
+Mail-in: Typically 1-3 business days once documents are received by our office (does not include mailing transit time).

-Please note that documents are not processed on weekends or state holidays.
+Please note that documents are not processed on weekends or federal and state holidays.

-Yes.
 If someone else is picking up your documents, please ensure they know the name on the request form or the receipt number so we can provide them with the correct files.
+Although, remember that your documents will be completed within 10 minutes to 2 hours of your appointment time.

 Cash, check, and all major credit cards are accepted.
 Please make checks or money orders payable to: State of Utah.